EluericoUmali/pokedex/README.md

 http://localhost/pokedex/#/

 ##Implemented the following:
-1. angularjs and its library angular route for single page view.
+1. angularjs and its library angular-route for single page view.
 2. media query for the responsive web app view and simple css for the layout.
 3. HTML5 for the progressbar